realmarvx/wifi-deauthentication-attack/wifi_deauth_attack_guide.md

 ## Notes
 - You need a **compatible WiFi adapter** that supports **monitor mode** and **packet injection**.
 - This attack **does not break WiFi encryption**; it only **disconnects devices** temporarily.
 - The attack stops when you stop running the command.
+- Restart devices that you killed run service NetworkManager start

 ---